-HT490Hospitality & Tourism Seminar (E)3 credits (fall) DA: L3 V
+HT490 Hospitality & Tourism Seminar (E)

 This senior seminar utilizes all prior knowledge and skills developed through the four year program to strategically evaluate a variety of ethical issues in the hospitality and tourism industry.
 Students will be exposed to case studies, industry-based partnerships, and current management issues and trends.
 The student is to exercise independent research skills to develop a comprehensive project and presentation.
 Students will work with Career Services to prepare interview /job seeking skills.